-We have created this service, with funding partner Greenham Trust, to support local young people, families and agencies through the COVID-19 lockdown, and as restrictions are lifted, by sharing resources and opportunities for help and assistance.
+We have created these hubs, with funding partner Greenham Trust, to support local young people, families and agencies through the COVID-19 lockdown, and as restrictions are lifted, by sharing resources and opportunities for help and assistance.

-It’s a virtual youth support hub, designed around connecting and listening, providing solutions where possible, whether through our own youth workers or via out network of connections.
+The virtual youth support hub is designed around connecting and listening, providing solutions where possible, whether through our own youth workers or via our network of connections.
 Our aim is to signpost you to the local opportunities and/or support available at this time.

 We have put together a list of resources targeted at young people, parents/carers and youth workers.
 Please click on the Young People, Parents/Carers and Youth Workers pages to be directed to relevant resources and information.
 There are also specific pages for each of Berkshire’s local authorities.